flash62au/EngineDriver_Home/docs/configuration/preferences.rst

 """"""""""""""""""""""""""

 |ed| can 'speak' certain events, most related to the use of the gamepads, where you may not be looking at the screen.
 These can also be helpful for the visually challenged.
 This is also referred to as 'Text to Speech' (TTS).

+The following preferences allow you to change the way the Voice Responses behave.

 Voice Response
 '''''''''''''''''''''''''''''''''''